| Friday, October 22, 1999 The big news of today's phone

 Shannon had envisioned.
 The village even has two schools, one Koranic (Muslim) and

+one French.
 More good news to Shannon was that most of the people in the area under age 31

 speak French, and she is already able to communicate adequately in French.
 She had